Seynabou Mbengue

-Seynabou Mbengue (born 15 March 1992) is a Senegalese footballer who plays as a forward for French Division 2 Féminine club FF Yzeure Allier Auvergne.
-She has been a member of the Senegal women's national team.
+Seynabou Mbengue (born 15 March 1992) is a Senegalese professional footballer who plays as a forward for Seconde Ligue club Metz.
+She has been a member of the Senegal national team.

 Club career

 Mbengue has played for Valenciennes FC and Yzeure in France.

 International career

 Mbengue capped for Senegal at senior level during the 2016 Africa Women Cup of Nations qualification.